Vero Beach, Florida: Beaches

+Parks

+There are several public parks in Vero Beach, including Humiston Beach Park, Riverside Park, Jaycee Beach Park, Veterans' Island Memorial Sanctuary, and Pocahontas Park.

 Water recreation in the Indian River Lagoon

-The Indian River Lagoon, passing through Vero Beach, forms a significant portion of the Intracoastal Waterway, and is a hub for boating, fishing, water skiing, diving, kayaking and other small-craft waterborne activities.
+The Indian River Lagoon, passing through Vero Beach, forms a significant portion of the Intracoastal Waterway, and is a hub for boating, fishing, water skiing, diving, kayaking, and other small-craft waterborne activities.

 Resorts

 Disney's Vero Beach Resort is officially located in Wabasso Beach, a small town north of Vero Beach.
+Costa d'Este Beach Resort & Spa, owned by Gloria and Emilio Estefan, is located on Ocean Drive.
 As of 2021, the city hosts 14 private golf clubs.